 The document should explain what your business is about, it’s values, philosophy and goals.
 All employees and people who represent your company should have access to this and understand your brand guidelines.

-There is nothing worse that seeing your logo pixelated or printed in the wrong colour.
+There is nothing worse than seeing your logo pixelated or printed in the wrong colour.
 The guidelines should show you example layouts and how to use your logo scenarios.
 It will also include how NOT to use your logo in example scenarios.
-Your logo was your investment in what you are about, so don’t let people abuse it.
+Your logo was your investment in what you care about, so don’t let people abuse it.

 Your Brand Identity guidelines should also include layouts and visuals of your brand in certain scenarios.
 This can include printed materials, signage for your building and word document layouts.

 As your brand grows over time you will acquire lots of artwork.
 You should then put a structured folder system in place and keep it up to date and tidy.
-This folder should include versions of your logo, design elements, artwork and other brand related medias.
+This folder should include versions of your logo, design elements, artwork and other brand-related media.
 Make sure that fonts and images all adhere to the proper copyright licenses.

 Stay true to your brand and protect it, you’ve spent a lot of time and money on creating your identity.